Lemon skincare product

 Many scientific references consider that lemon can be good in treating acne because it’s a natural antiseptic and astringent.
 This means that it can help to kill bacteria, dry out pimples, and tighten pores.
 Moreover, lemons are a great source of vitamin C, which is essential for healthy, dark spots-free skin.

 DIYs claim that lemon for acne is a godsend because it contains citric acid.
-Citric acid is an alpha hydroxy acid that can help to remove dead skin cells, unclog pores, and reduce acne scars.
+Citric acid is an alpha hydroxy acid that works by loosening and removing dead skin cells from the surface, promoting cellular turnover and helping to clear clogged pores that lead to acne breakouts.
 Additionally, lemon juice has anti-inflammatory properties that can soothe the skin and reduce redness.

-However, it's important to note that while lemon juice can be beneficial for some people with acne, it can also aggravate the condition for others and even worsen other skin conditions they may have, that’s why it is better to avoid using fresh-squeezed lemon juice on your face.
+However, it's important to note that while lemon juice can be beneficial for some people with acne, it can also aggravate the condition for others and even worsen other skin conditions they may have, which is why it is better to avoid using fresh-squeezed lemon juice on your face without proper precautions.

-Just like oranges, grapefruit, and other citrus fruits, lemon juice is citric acid, and when applied to your face it can cause skin irritation, redness, and dryness.
+Just like oranges, grapefruit, and other citrus fruits, lemon juice is citric acid, and when applied to your face, it can cause skin irritation, redness, and dryness.
 In some cases, it can even lead to chemical burns.
 So, if you have skin sensitivity, or if you’re prone to acne, using lemon juice on your skin is a bad idea.
+For those who choose to experiment with lemon juice, it’s crucial to dilute it with water or mix it with a carrier oil to reduce concentration and potential skin irritation.

 Does lemon help acne?
 Our fave benefits

 Acne is the most common skin condition that people of all ages suffer from.
-If you're one of the millions of people suffering from acne, you understand how frustrating it can be to find a solution that works.
-You've probably tried every skincare product on the market, and while some may have helped, you're still struggling with breakouts.
+If you're one of the millions struggling with acne, you understand how frustrating it can be to find a solution that works.
+You've probably tried every skincare product on the market, and while some may have helped, you're still dealing with breakouts.

-That’s where lemon juice *properly used* comes in!
+That’s where lemon juice, when used properly, comes in!
 Here are the most amazing benefits of lemon for acne:

 2. Astringent properties

-Lemon is also an astringent, which means it can help to shrink pores and reduce oil production.
-These properties are awesome for people with acne because most pimples and blackheads are formed thanks to the excess oil in the skin.
+Lemon is also an astringent, which can help shrink pores and reduce oil production.
+These properties are beneficial for individuals with acne, as excess oil often contributes to pimples and blackheads.

 3. Antibacterial properties

-The all-natural citrus acids in lemon have antibacterial effects, also known as antimicrobial properties, which can help to kill acne-causing bacteria.
+The all-natural citrus acids in lemon have antibacterial effects, also known as antimicrobial properties, which can help kill acne-causing bacteria.
+Research published in the Journal of Dermatological Treatment suggests that while citric acid offers exfoliating advantages, it also poses risks of irritation in sensitive individuals.

 4. Anti-inflammatory effects

-The anti-inflammatory properties in lemon juice are thought to help with acne by reducing the redness and swelling of pimples.
+The anti-inflammatory properties in lemon juice may assist with acne by reducing the redness and swelling of pimples.

 5. Exfoliating

-The acid in this citrus fruit can help to exfoliate the skin, removing dead cells and revealing new, healthy cells underneath.
-These positive effects can also help you to treat acne by getting rid of acne scarring.
+The citric acid can help to exfoliate the skin, removing dead cells and revealing fresh, healthy ones underneath.
+These positive effects can also aid in treating acne by diminishing acne scarring.

 But, what would happen if you use lemon juice on face?